tale-toul/OCP4AzureIPI/README.md

   * The external certificate used by the Application Gateway to encrypt client connections included in the file __apps-cert.pfx__ should be valid for the name used in the external URL, the most common setup is to use a wildcard certificate for the domain.
 If the certificate is not valid for the hostname in the URL the application can still be accessed but a the browser will show a warning message about invalid certificate.

-  * The Openshift services like console; prometheus; oauth; grafana, etc. must be accessed using the internal cluster domain, for example if the cluster domain is _apps.jupiter.example.com_ the FQDN for the console defined in the ssl_listener_hostnames variable must be _console-openshift-console.apps.jupiter.example.com_.
+  * Openshift services like the console; prometheus; oauth; grafana, etc. must be accessed using the internal cluster domain, for example if the cluster domain is _apps.jupiter.example.com_ the FQDN for the console defined in the ssl_listener_hostnames variable must be _console-openshift-console.apps.jupiter.example.com_.
 If an external domain is defined for these services they will not work or will switch to the internal domain at some point during service load.

 To be able to connect to these URLs and to the cluster in general, the DNS configuration in the client must be able to resolve the names _api.jupiter.example.com_ and any hostname associated with an application route in the domain _\*.apps.jupiter.example.com_.